AlexRudyak/PythonProjects/CMD Integrated Unit Converter/README.md

-# CMD Integrated Unit Converter
+# CMD Integrated Unit Base Converter

 Debugging/Coding Embedded projects and There is a need to convert units from different bases?<br>
 Dont want to use the windows calculator again because it is too slow?<br>
-Want to convert the units and still be on your coding file?<br>
+Want to convert the base units and still be on your coding file?<br>

-This is a CMD Integrated Unit Converter.
+This is a CMD Integrated Unit Base Converter.

 Made with pure python.